-The total contribution margin divided by the total sales is equal to Contribution margin ratio.
-It is also known as the profit-volume ratio (p/v ratio).
+The contribution margin ratio is the total contribution margin divided by total sales.
+It is also known as the profit-volume (P/V) ratio.

-The Contribution Margin, as we know, is the amount of revenue in excess of variable costs.
-Contribution margin may be expressed on per unit basis (S.P. per unit – variable cost per unit) or in total dollars (Sales Revenue – Total variable costs), or as a percentage of sales.
+The contribution margin may also be expressed as a percentage of sales.
 When the contribution margin is expressed as a percentage of sales, it is called the contribution margin ratio or profit-volume ratio (P/V ratio).

-Suppose, A Company X manufactures and sells a single product.
-The per unit costs are as under:
+Company X manufactures and sells only one product.
+The per-unit costs are: